Temporomandibular disorders

 Continue reading below

-TMDs tend to present with pain in the TMJ and surrounding structures, limitation of jaw movements, and/or sounds (such as clicking, popping, grating or crepitus) from the TMJ2.
+TMDs typically present with pain in the TMJ and surrounding structures, limitations in jaw movement, and/or sounds such as clicking, popping, grating, or crepitus originating from the TMJ.
+1

 Pain

-Located around the TMJ but may be referred to the head, neck and ear.
+Located in and around the TMJ and/or masticatory muscles which may radiate to the head, neck and ear.

 Pain, located immediately in front of the tragus of the ear, projecting to the ear, temple, cheek and along the mandible, is highly diagnostic for TMD.